casefabric/guide/docs/ObtainingCafDemo.md

 * MailCatcher web UI: http://localhost:1080

 You can logon to these parts by using `admin` for the username and `cafienne` for the password.
 Next to the admin there are four predefined users: Lara `lara@example.com/lara`, Hank `hank@example.com/hank`, Gerald `gerald@example.com/gerald` and Suzy `suzy@example.com/suzy`.

+## More information
+More information about running the Cafienne Demo environment is available in the documentation of the [getting-started](https://github.com/cafienne/getting-started) repository in GitHub.